chetanthere/LTV_Calculation/README.md

 LTV = 10 * 52 * order_revenue / num_of_weeks
 where,
-order_revenue => sum of all orders made by that customer num_of_weeks  => number of weeks from first site visit to last one
+order_revenue => sum of all orders made by that customer num_of_weeks  => number of weeks from first site visit to last one.

 Assumptions:
-Customer must exists in D for events like site_visit, image or order All orders are due to site_visit events
+Customer must exists in D for events like site_visit, image or order.
+All orders are due to site_visit events.

 Input:
-Text file of events, All events are seperated by , each event is a dictionary
+Text file of events, All events are seperated by ',' .
+Each event is a dictionary.

 Output:
 Text file of top 10 customers with their respective SLV in descending order of SLV